 In this exercise a plot will be created in a form intended for publication from a “finished” refinement in GSAS-II.

-Project menu item to GSAS-II project file PubPlotTest.gpx.
+to GSAS-II project file PubPlotTest.gpx.
+(If you used

-tutorial menu entry to open this page with the recommended downloading of
+menu entry to open this page with the recommended downloading of the exercise

-the exercise files, then you should see this file in the file browser.
-If not,
+files, then the you should see this file in the file browser.
+If not, you can

 in this case you will need to navigate to the download location manually.)

 At this point the GSAS-II data tree window will have several entries.
 If the PWDR entry is not selected (as below), click on it.